All Episodes

 I have no idea.

-Linda, do you know what is if they're protesting King Charles, then I want to be there because I can't stand them either.
+If they're protesting King Charles, then I want to be there because I can't stand him either.

-So if I'm all in on that.
+So if I'm all in on that, he's the worst.

 Oh, he's okay.

-Him and Camilla need to go somewhere long far away and shut the door and be gone already.
+Him and Camilla need to go somewhere long, far away and shut the door and be gone already.

-No, they're very nice, that commercial.
+No, they're very nice.

 Oh, yeah.